yast/yast-storage-ng/doc/autoyast.md

 As soon as the matching between AutoYaST devices and real disks is known, the corresponding destructive operations can be performed in the target devicegraph.

-* Partition tables for devices with the `initialize` flag can be delete right away from the devicegraph.
+* Partition tables for devices with the `initialize` flag can be deleted right away from the devicegraph.

 * AutoYaST also makes possible to specify the concrete way in which a given